halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-leave.md

 - Calculating & Posting Leave Provisions
 - Employee Leave Entitlement Reporting

-This section pecifically discusses how to use the Leave Processing function within Dynamics NAV.
+This section specifically discusses how to use the Leave Processing function within Dynamics NAV.
 The activities discussed are:

 - [Mass Adjust Leave Balances](#mass-adjust-leave-balance)
 - [Calculate and Post Provision](#calculate-and-post-provision)